Introduction

 This overview permits to trace the path from TPM data to VMK.

-There are several to obtain VMK:
+There are several steps to obtain VMK:

 1. Extract TPM data.
 The TPM data is encrypted Key Protector (aka KP).